BIOP/biop-bash-scripts/README.md

 To execute scripts, download the full repository as zip (green Code button > Download ZIP) and do not forget to unzip the zip file before running any of these scripts!

+## Windows
-> **Windows**: you need to install the 64bits version of [Git4Windows](https://git-scm.com/download/win) in order to execute these bash scripts. (`.sh` files).
+You need to install the 64bits version of [Git4Windows](https://git-scm.com/download/win) in order to execute these bash scripts. (`.sh` files).
 You can keep all settings to the default ones with the installer.
 Then simply double click the `.sh` file of your choice.

+## Mac-OSX
-> **Mac-OSX**: you need to right-click a `.command` file and select `Open`.
+You need to right-click a `.command` file and select `Open`.
 Then you can force the execution of the scripts.
 Otherwise the OS will prevent you from executing the scripts.
 Do not double-click the `.sh` files since it will open a text editor.

+## Linux
-> **Linux**: simply executing the sh scripts should work, but this has not been tested.
+Simply executing the sh scripts should work, but this has not been tested.

+## Scripts help
 You can get a help for any of these bash scripts on a terminal with:
 `./myscript.sh -h`

 > **You have to close Fiji and QuPath when executing these scripts**.
 Otherwise jars cannot be deleted correctly during updates.

+## Installation Path
 Each script can take a path as an argument for the installation.
 Otherwise a path will be asked.
 We highly recommend the following path:

 * Windows: `C:/`